 The Woodlands is structurally different from Houston-proper because the W-2 income is concentrated in fewer, larger, technically-senior corporate roles — petrochemical engineering and executive leadership — rather than Houston’s diversified medical, finance, and mid-stream energy mix.

 - ExxonMobil HQ — the Springwoods Village campus consolidated XOM’s global leadership in 2014 (~10,000 employees).
 Senior reservoir engineers, geophysicists, project managers, plus the executive committee.
-Comp typically $400K–$2M+ with deferred comp / stock vesting on multi-year cycles.
+Comp generally $400K–$2M+ with deferred comp / stock vesting on multi-year cycles.

 - Halliburton North Belt + The Woodlands satellite — Halliburton’s senior services, drilling, and well-construction leadership. $300K–$1.5M.